UMT 11x17 colorless / N38 - board holder

 - They can break as they are fragile when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

-- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these products have the potential to complicate diagnosis in case of swallowing.
+- Health risk arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these devices are able to hinder the diagnostic process when they are in the body.

 Exercise Caution with Neodymium Magnets